JeremiahKaren/35percent.github.io/_posts/2017-10-10-council-leader-inaccurate-figures.md

 ![](http://35percent.org/img/statementpjestateballots.jpg)

 He says his Council already only considers estate regeneration where there is no net loss in council homes.

-This is another alternative fact; [just 82](http://35percent.org/affordable-housing/) of the new homes on the Heygate estate will be social rented; the [Aylesbury estate regeneration](http://35percent.org/aylesbury-estate/) will result in a minimum net loss of 778 social rented units.
-The [Elmington estate regeneration](http://35percent.org/elmington-estate-regeneration/) is resulting in a [net loss of 346 social rented homes](https://southwarknotes.wordpress.com/tag/elmington-estate/), the [Wood Dene estate regeneration](http://35percent.org/wood-dene-estate-regeneration/) is resulting in a net loss of 262 social rented homes.
+This is a welcome change of heart, but if is sincere, Southwark must start by halting the demolition of the Aylesbury estate.
+This will lose Southwark 2700 council homes, which combined with the 1200 already demolished on the Heygate, means that around 10% of Southwark's council housing stock will be lost.
+None of this is being replaced by new council housing, but by much smaller amounts of social rented housing.
+The [Aylesbury estate regeneration](http://35percent.org/aylesbury-estate/) will see a minimum net loss of 778 social rented units, and of course on the Heygate[just 82](http://35percent.org/affordable-housing/) of the new homes will be social rented.
+We might add to this the [Elmington estate regeneration](http://35percent.org/elmington-estate-regeneration/), with a [net loss of 346 social rented homes](https://southwarknotes.wordpress.com/tag/elmington-estate/) and the [Wood Dene estate regeneration](http://35percent.org/wood-dene-estate-regeneration/, with a net loss of 262 social rented homes.